DtxdF/AppJail/README.md

 ## TODO

 - [ ] Add support for `ipfw` and `ipfilter`.
-- [ ] Although Makejails can be retrieved anywhere by the methods described in `INCLUDE`, a centralized repository to easily retrieve generic Makejails is useful.
+- [x] Although Makejails can be retrieved anywhere by the methods described in `INCLUDE`, a centralized repository to easily retrieve generic Makejails is useful.
 This can be done on Github or Gitlab.
+(See https://github.com/AppJail-makejails).
-- [ ] Create Makejails for applications.
+- [x] Create Makejails for applications.
 It is a difficult job to do alone, but with many people it is feasible.
+(Done using the centralized repository, of course this is in progress anyway).
 - [ ] rc scripts to start resource limitation rules, nat for jails and to expose ports. `appjail quick` and `appjail config` do this job, but it can be useful to spend less time starting/stopping jails.
 - [ ] Implement a supervisor.
 - [ ] Add option to `appjail config` to check if the parameters of a template are valid for `jail(8)`.